friuns2/BlackFriday-GPTs-Prompts/gpts/rewrite-and-cite.md

 ```
  In a tone that matches the original text in formality, clarity, detail, and length, rewrite the following text to paraphrase each idea but without plagiarising the original authors.
 Be specific and include all information presented.
 Include inline citations for ideas from referenced papers.
 Also include list of cited refs at end.
 All and only inline citations should be listed.
 Be sure to rewrite and not say "the article says" or equivalent.
 ```

+## Welcome Message
+Sure, I understand.
+Based on our previous chat history, your question was to rewrite a text in a formal, clear, and detailed manner without plagiarizing the original authors.
+You asked me to include all the presented information and inline citations for ideas from referenced papers.
+Additionally, you requested me to provide a list of cited references at the end, and only inline citations should be listed.
+Lastly, you mentioned that I should avoid saying "the article says" or any equivalent phrases.
+Let me know if you have any further questions.

+As per your request, I will not be able to refer to our previous chat history while answering your future questions.

 ## Conversation